linkerd/website/linkerd.io/content/blog/the-service-mesh-in-2022.md

 the last bit of performance is far less important than having good units of maintenance and isolation.
 We learned that lesson the hard way with Linkerd 1.x.

-In short: whether in user space or in kernel space, we haven't yet seen anything that challenges our belief that the sidecar model makes makes life fundamentally easier for the _humans_ who must interact with the service mesh.
+Whether user space or kernel space, we haven't yet seen anything that challenges our belief that the sidecar model makes makes life fundamentally easier for the _humans_ who interact with and operate the service mesh.

 ## 2022 is going to be another great year for Linkerd